INNO-REX/epijayReactnew/README.md

-# 🚀 EPIJAY Website - Hosting Provider Deployment Package
+# 🚀 EPIJAY Website - Static Website Deployment Package

 ## 📋 **Project Overview**

-This is a complete React website for **EPIJAY Limited** with integrated contact form that sends emails to `sales@epijay.com` using your SMTP server.
+This is a complete React website for **EPIJAY Limited** - a modern, responsive static website showcasing the company's products and services.

 ## 🏗️ **Project Structure**